 Most high school students with lockers know how to use a single-dial combination padlock because that's the type of lock most frequently supplied for lockers, and there's a good reason for that.
 There's no key to lose.
 All you have to do is remember three numbers and the correct dial sequence.
 You can also buy multi-dial locks for locking your bicycle or protecting the contents of your luggage.
 Multi-dial locks also use a three- or four-digit combination, and they're easier to open, but they're not as secure.
 In fact, compared to single-dial locks, they're ridiculously easy to crack.

 You won't have to crack your lock at all if you remember the combination and write it down in a safe place.
 Master Lock, the number one supplier of single-dial locks, no longer imprints serial numbers on its locks, so its factory-set combinations are unrecoverable.
 You can reset the combination on multiple-dial locks, but that's no help if it's locked and you've forgotten the current combination.

 The method for opening a standard combination lock hasn't changed since Master Lock introduced its first one in 1935.
 Just remember this sequence: "3-2-1 – Three to the right, twice to the left, once to the right."

-Start by spinning the dial three or four times clockwise to clear it, then align the number 0 with the arrow.
-Turn the dial three times clockwise past the 0 and stop on the first number of the combination.
-Turn the dial counterclockwise twice past the 0 and stop on the second number of the combination.
+Start by spinning the dial three or four times clockwise to clear it, then stop on the first number of the combination.
+Turn the dial counterclockwise one full turn, passing the first number, then stop on the second number of the combination.
 Finally, turn the dial clockwise directly to the third number and open the shackle.